What We Believe

 I believe in Jesus Christ, his only Son, our Lord, who was conceived by the Holy Spirit, and born of the virgin Mary.
 He suffered under Pontius Pilate, was crucified, died, and was buried; he descended into hell.
 The third day he rose again from the dead.
 He ascended into heaven and is seated at the right hand of God the Father Almighty.
 From there he will come to judge the living and the dead.

 I believe in the Holy Spirit, the holy catholic church, the communion of saints, the forgiveness of sins, the resurrection of the body, and the life everlasting.
 Amen."

-We are quick to point out the phrase "holy catholic church" does not refer to a denomination (i.e. the Roman Catholic church), but rather to the universal church throughout all time.
+We are quick to point out the phrase holy catholic church does not refer to a denomination (i.e. the Roman Catholic church), but rather to the universal church throughout all time.
 Why not say universal?
-Because the word "catholic" means universal, across all periods of time.
+Because the word catholic means universal throughout all time.

-In general, the Westminster Confession of Faith (WCF) along with the 1689 London Baptist Confession of Faith are useful.
-We particularly enjoy the first chapter, which (oddly enough) most reformed and presbyterian churches effectively abandon today when they use corrupt translations such as the ESV.
+In general, the Westminster Confession of Faith (WCF), its Shorter Catechism, and the 1689 London Baptist Confession of Faith are useful, though they differ on the mode and targets of baptism.
+We particularly enjoy WCF's first chapter, which (oddly enough) most reformed and presbyterian churches effectively abandon today when they use corrupt translations such as the ESV.
 Why?
-Because the ESV, along with many other modern translations, base their translation on a new Greek text --called the Critical Text-- built on the conjecture that God failed to preserve His Word since the 4th century, and two 19th century heretical scholars (Westscott and Hort) came to God's rescue to "fix" the Scriptures, some 1,500 years later.
+Because the ESV, along with many other modern translations, base their translation on a new Greek text --called the Critical Text-- built on the conjecture that God failed to preserve His Word since the 4th century, and two 19th century heretical scholars (Westscott and Hort) aided God by fixing the Scriptures some 1,500 years later.
 This betrays WCF chapter I paragraph VII, which states that

 "The Old Testament in Hebrew ... and the New Testament in Greek ... being immediately inspired by God, and by His singular care and providence kept pure in all ages, are therefore authentical ...".